RPGs are not about Combat

-Real Challenges: Tough Decisision, Dilemmas, and Mysteries
+Real Challenges: Tough Decisions, Dilemmas, and Mysteries

 Uncertain consequences can also create tension—should they act now or wait?
 Either option might make things worse.
 And sometimes, a victory itself comes at a cost.
 They may have won the battle, but what did they have to sacrifice?

 This is not even about making your game world morally gray or amoral.
 Tolkien’s Middle Earth is not morally gray, but even there the protagonists are faced with enormous ethical dilemmas.
 Both Boromir and Faramir must at a certain point decide whether to take and use the evil power of the Ring for good.
 Gandalf must decide whether to protect Frodo or let him suffer for the good of all.
 Frodo must decide whether or not to kill the Gollum, a clearly evil but pathetic creature.
-None of these decisions is easy to take.
+None of these decisions is easy.

 Beyond moral dilemmas, one of the best ways to challenge players is to make them figure things out.
 Not just puzzles in the traditional sense—though those can be great —but situations where they have to deduce what’s really going on.
 Who is a friend?
 Who is an enemy?
 What’s actually happening behind the scenes?
 What was the reason behind the disconcerting actions of an NPC?
 The uncertainty and the process of uncovering truth pull the players deeper into the fictional universe.